Chronic Bronchitis Medical Treatment

-Treatment of bronchitis can differ depending on the suspected cause.
+Treatment of chronic bronchitis can differ depending on the suspected cause.
 There is no cure for chronic bronchitis, and treatment is aimed at reducing symptoms and improving lung function.

 - Bronchodilator inhalers will help open airways and decrease wheezing.

-- Though antibiotics play a limited role in treating bronchitis, they become necessary in some situations.
+- Though antibiotics play a limited role in treating chronic bronchitis, they become necessary in some situations.

-- If the doctor suspects a bacterial infection, antibiotics will be prescribed.
+- If the doctor suspects a bacterial infection, antibiotics may be prescribed.

-- People with chronic lung problems also may need to be treated with antibiotics.
+- People with underlying chronic lung problems may also need to be treated with antibiotics.

 Must Read Articles Related to Bronchitis

 Asthma is a disease that affects the breathing passages of the lungs (bronchioles).
 Asthma may be caused by genes and environmental factors.
 Asthma causes wheez...learn more >>

 Children account for 47.8% of asthma-related visits to the emergency department.
 Asthma symptoms include wheezing, coughing, and chest tightness.
 Treatment focu...learn more >>

 Experiencing an asthma attack during pregnancy may deprive the fetus of oxygen, so it's important to continue taking the asthma medication that you took before ...learn more >>